List of MBTA bus routes: 210–245

-325–326

-These routes operate express between Medford and downtown Boston.
-They were introduced by the MBTA in June 1973.

 350–354

-These routes operate in the Burlington area.
-They are the remains of the Eastern Massachusetts Street Railway's Lowell Division, which was inherited intact by the MBTA in 1968 and gradually declined thereafter.
+These routes operate in the Burlington and Woburn area.
+They are the descendants of the Eastern Massachusetts Street Railway's Lowell–Boston route, which was inherited intact by the MBTA in 1968 and soon cut back to Burlington.

 411–465

 These routes operate in the Lynn area and the North Shore.
 Two routes that run to Haymarket have weekend short-turn variants (labeled with a W suffix) that terminate at Wonderland.
 The 411 and 430 were Service Bus Lines routes that were acquired by the MBTA in 1975; the other routes are largely Eastern Massachusetts Street Railway routes acquired in 1968.

 501–558

 These routes operate express between Newton and downtown Boston via the Massachusetts Turnpike (I-90).
 The 500 series routes were created by the MBTA in the 1960s to take advantage of the newly constructed turnpike extension into Boston.
 The 550 series routes were Middlesex and Boston Street Railway routes to Newton Corner that were extended to downtown Boston in the 1960s and taken over by the MBTA in 1972.
+They were cut back to Newton Corner in 2020.